timofeysie/angular-phonecat-upgrade/README.md

 Following along starting at [step 4.1 of the official Angular2 upgrade guide](https://angular.io/docs/ts/latest/guide/upgrade.html#!#phonecat-upgrade-tutorial).

-## The Steps
+## The Conversion Steps
+Phase 1 & 2 are all that are needed to upgrade an Angular 1.x app to Angular 2.
+Phase 3 & 4 are educational that demonstrate Phase 1 & 2 techniques on the sample app created during the official Angular 1.x tutorial.

-Step 1.
+### Phase 1.
 Preparation
 - 1.2 Following The Angular Style Guide
 - 1.3 Using a Module Loader
 - 1.4 Migrating to TypeScript
 - 1.5 Using Component Directives

-Step 2.
+### Phase 2.
 Upgrading with The Upgrade Adapter
 - 2.1 Bootstrapping Hybrid Angular 1+2 Applications
-- 2.2 Using Angular 1/2 Components from Angular 1/2 Code
+- 2.2 Using Angular 1/2 Components from Angular 2/1 Code
-- 2.4 Projecting/Transcluding Angular 1/2 Content into Angular 1/2 Components
+- 2.4 Projecting/Transcluding Angular 1/2 Content into Angular 2/1 Components
-- 2.6 Making Angular 1/2 Dependencies Injectable to Angular 1/2
+- 2.6 Making Angular 1/2 Dependencies Injectable to Angular 2/1

-Step 3.
+### Phase 3.
 PhoneCat Preparation Tutorial
 - 3.1 Switching to TypeScript And Module Loading
 - 3.2 Preparing Unit and E2E Tests
 - 3.3 Enjoying The Benefits of TypeScript

-Step 4.
+### Pase 4.
 PhoneCat Upgrade Tutorial
 - 4.1 Bootstrapping A Hybrid 1+2 PhoneCat
 - 4.2 Upgrading the Phone factory
 - 4.3 Upgrading Controllers to Components
 - 4.4 Switching To The Angular 2 Router And Bootstrap
 - 4.5 Saying Goodbye to Angular 1

-### 3 PhoneCat Preparation Tutorial
+### PhoneCat Preparation Tutorial (Phase 3 Intro)
 The seed for this project is different from the original PhoneCat application in that it closely adheres to the Style Guide by John Papa.
 Namely, each controller, factory, and filter is in its own source file, as per the Rule of 1.
 Core, phoneDetail, & phoneList modules are each in their own subdirectories in line with the Folders-by-Feature Structure and Modularity rules.

-### 3.1 Switching to TypeScript And Module Loading
+### Switching to TypeScript And Module Loading (Phase 3.1)

 We will use [SystemJS](https://github.com/systemjs/systemjs) to install TypeScript.
 We install its type definitions separately with tsd the TypeScript definition manager.